-It a very good piece of gear I’ve used for a few months now.
+It’s a very good piece of gear I’ve used for a few months now.
 But this weather put it to the test.

 The photo above illustrates how two additional types of equipment can make this very good shelter an excellent one.

 The first item to add?
 Add some telescoping poles.
-The included poles, though study, are fixed length and do not allow much versatility.
+The included poles, though sturdy, are fixed length and do not allow much versatility.
 Though excellent for a sunshade or a standalone A-frame, the lack of telescoping poles limits the versatility.

 A simple addition of telescoping poles I purchased this weekend allows this very good shelter to become an excellent one.
-I went with the slightly more expensive poles with a ball-shaped tip cover to more easily make a pyramid-style shelter to provide more effortless weather protection with adjustable guylines so I can quickly raise or lower the shelter as needed.
+I went with the slightly more expensive poles with a ball-shaped tip cover to make a pyramid-style shelter more easily to provide more effortless weather protection with adjustable guylines so I can quickly raise or lower the shelter as needed.